Shrek: Music

 Although Rufus Wainwright's version of the song "Hallelujah" appeared in the soundtrack album, it was John Cale's version that appeared in the film; in a radio interview, Rufus Wainwright suggested that his version of "Hallelujah" did not appear in the film due to the "glass ceiling" he was hitting because of his sexuality.
 An alternative explanation is that, although the filmmakers wanted Cale's version for the film, licensing issues prevented its use in the soundtrack album, because Wainwright was an artist for DreamWorks but Cale was not.

+The film's 1996 animation test, made public in 2023, used the song "I Got You (I Feel Good)".

 Cultural references

-In many places the film references classic movies, predominantly those by Disney.
+In many places, the film references classic movies, predominantly those by Disney.
 When Tinker Bell falls on Donkey and he says "I can fly" and people around including the Three Little Pigs say "He can fly, he can fly"; this is a reference to Disney's Peter Pan.
-Another scene that references Disney media is one in which Donkey says, while flying, "You might have seen a house fly, maybe even a super fly, but I bet you ain't never seen a Donkey fly!".
+Donkey then says, while still flying, "You might have seen a house fly, maybe even a super fly, but I bet you ain't never seen a Donkey fly!".
 This scene is a reference to the Disney film Dumbo.
 The scene where Fiona is singing to the blue bird is a reference to Snow White and the Seven Dwarfs.
 The transformation scene at the end of the film references Disney's Beauty and the Beast.

 When Shrek crosses the bridge to the Castle and says, "That'll do, Donkey, that'll do", this is a reference to the movie Babe.
 The scene where Princess Fiona is fighting the Merry Men is a lengthy reference to the film The Matrix.
-At the end of the film, the Gingerbread Man at the end with a crutch (and one leg) says "God bless us, everyone" which is a reference to Tiny Tim in A Christmas Carol.
+At the end of the film, the Gingerbread Man, with a crutch and one leg, says "God bless us, everyone", which is a reference to Tiny Tim in A Christmas Carol.

 In the scene where the Magic Mirror gives Lord Farquaad the option to marry three princesses, it parodies popular American television show The Dating Game featuring: Cinderella and Snow White.
 In addition, Lord Farquaad's theme park style kingdom Duloc heavily mimics Disneyland, even in so far as parodying the famous "It's a Small World" musical ride in the scene with the singing puppets.
-It has been suggested that Lord Farquaad himself is an unflattering parody of then-Disney CEO Michael Eisner, whom producer Katzenberg reportedly dislikes.
+It has been suggested that Lord Farquaad himself is an unflattering parody of then-Disney CEO Michael Eisner, whom producer Katzenberg, a former Disney employee, reportedly dislikes.